Iacob-Alexandru-Andrei/torchtitan/torchtitan/experiments/fl/README.md

 *   **`[mosaic_dataloader]`**:
     *   This section contains all the configuration for the Mosaic `StreamingTextDataset`.
 You can specify the dataset name, paths, shuffling options, and other parameters here.
 Refer to the llm-foundry documentation for a complete list of available options.
+    *   To opt into non-IID sampling, define a base catalog of streams under `[mosaic_dataloader.dataset.streams]` and then add overrides under `[mosaic_dataloader.dataset.non_iid_streams]`.
+Each nested table is keyed by the data-parallel rank identifier (e.g., `dp_rank_0`) and inherits the base stream definition, allowing you to override fields such as `proportion`, `repeat`, or `download` settings on a per-rank basis.
+A `default` section acts as a fallback for unspecified ranks.
+See `configs/non_iid_example.toml` for a fully worked example mirroring large federated setups.

 *   **`[mosaic_tokenizer]`**:
     *   This section configures the tokenizer to be used with the Mosaic dataloader.
 You can specify the tokenizer name (e.g., from HuggingFace) and any additional keyword arguments.